 Lately I’ve been thinking about the art of negotiation.

-As I watch leaders posture and politicize, pill it seems like common sense would dictate that they should be seeking positive and workable solutions for all involved instead of insulting, find insinuating, symptoms polarizing and name calling.
+As I watch leaders posture and politicize, it seems like common sense would dictate that they should be seeking positive and workable solutions for all involved instead of insulting, insinuating, polarizing and name calling.

 Watching this apparent lack of negotiation skills reminds me of an Executive Education course I participated in a few years ago at the University of Washington on negotiation skills.
 (Gerald W. Cormick – The CSE Group)